Business Practices

 What seemed like a radical change has yielded huge benefits.
 Here are some of the key advantages Jacque has seen from same-day processing:

-Constant Fresh Inventory: Items hit the sales floor immediately, instead of languishing in the back room for days.
+• Constant Fresh Inventory: Items hit the sales floor immediately, instead of languishing in the back room for days.
 Regular shoppers notice new arrivals each time they visit, which encourages them to visit more often.
 Many consignment veterans suggest that faster inventory turnover leads to stronger sales.
-Jacque’s same-day system virtually guarantees that if an item is going to sell, it starts its sales clock right away.
-There’s no more two-week delay that might cause a missed opportunity with a potential buyer.
 “We priced these plastic containers this morning, and in less than two hours they were sold and out the door,” Jacque recounts.
-The consignor for those items earned money within 30 minutes of walking in the store – a turnaround that delights consignors and keeps inventory moving briskly.

-Higher Sell-Through and Turnover: By eliminating “storage time” before an item is available for sale, Jacque has effectively increased her inventory turnover speed.
+• Higher Sell-Through and Turnover: By eliminating “storage time” before an item is available for sale, Jacque has effectively increased her inventory turnover speed.
 This is crucial for consignment profitability.
 A backlog of unprocessed goods slows that rate.
 Now, items spend more time on the sales floor and less time in limbo, which naturally boosts the sell-through percentage.
-Jacque also implemented a policy that no item stays on the floor more than 60 days without a markdown or clearance.
-(In fact, her quarterly sale described later is designed to clear out any pieces approaching the 60-day mark.), after which the chance of sale drops and items should be discounted.
-Same-day intake + scheduled markdowns has helped Reruns achieve this lean, efficient cycle.

-Consignor Engagement and Increased Foot Traffic: A pleasant side effect of the new process is that consignors stick around and often become shoppers.
+• Consignor Engagement and Increased Foot Traffic: A pleasant side effect of the new process is that consignors stick around and often become shoppers.
 When someone comes in with a bin of clothes, Jacque’s team now asks them to browse the store for 5–10 minutes while they sort and enter the items.
-Many consignors end up spotting something to buy themselves during that wait.
 “We send them out on the sales floor… some of them still don’t shop no matter what you do, but some do,” Jacque laughs.
 The ones who do shop essentially become customers on the spot, boosting sales.
-Even those who don’t buy will at least see how nice the store looks and what’s for sale, which might encourage a future purchase.
-It creates a win-win: consignors might spend some of the money they’re about to earn, and the store benefits from extra foot traffic and potentially higher conversion rates.

 Implementing a Pricing Guide

-The concept isn’t far off from the classic “one-third rule” of consignment pricing – a common rule of thumb is to price items around 1/3 of their original retail valueconsigncloud.com, then adjust up or down for factors like brand, condition, and age.
+The concept isn’t far off from the classic “one-third rule” of consignment pricing – a common rule of thumb is to price items around 1/3 of their original retail value, then adjust up or down for factors like brand, condition, and age.
 Jacque’s guide essentially formalizes that: it uses original retail prices as a reference and compresses items into standardized brackets.
 Now her staff can price quickly and confidently by consulting the guide rather than hunting down each item online.
 This also ensures greater consistency.
 “I have three people who price, and it feels like it’s more consistent now,” Jacque says.
-Customers won’t see two similar items from the same brand at wildly different prices – a discrepancy that could undermine trust.
-A pricing system like this helps avoid pricing too high (which “can scare off customers”consigncloud.com) or too low (leaving money on the table).
 It also helps train new employees in pricing.
-As ConsignCloud’s blog advises, “establish a base price for each item, then adjust for wear-and-tear, availability, and other factors”consigncloud.com – exactly what Jacque’s team now does.
-Over time, the staff have memorized many of the common brands and their categories, speeding up intake even more.

 Jacque’s pricing transformation was aided by her switch to ConsignCloud software as well.
 When Reruns moved from her old desktop system (ConsignPro) to ConsignCloud in August 2022, one new feature she gained was an automatic pricing suggestion tool.
 ConsignCloud’s item entry screen can display three suggested prices for an item based on data from across many consignment stores (it takes into account the item category and brand field).
-As Jacque populates the Brand field for each item (something her old system lacked entirely), the software’s suggestions become more tailored.
-“If I’m pricing something super quick, I totally use the three little numbers it pops up,” she admits with a chuckle.
-She’s still evaluating how closely those suggestions align with her own pricing guide, but the potential is promising – it could serve as a built-in double-check or even replace parts of her manual guide over time.
-Using such tools can save time and help owners who aren’t sure where to price a given item.
-(Of course, local knowledge and gut feeling remain important – Jacque’s experience and her pricing guide are invaluable.
-But having software backup doesn’t hurt!)
+As Jacque populates the Brand field for each item, the software’s suggestions become more tailored.

 In addition to base pricing, Jacque has embraced markdown schedules and sale pricing to make sure items sell within her 60-day window.
 Reruns uses a color tag system to track item ages – for instance, the newest items might have green tags, which aren’t discounted in the current clearance sale, whereas anything older than two months gets included in progressive markdown sales.
 ConsignCloud’s POS makes it easy to apply discounts to entire categories or tag colors during a sale.
 (More on that in the next section.)
 The key is that pricing isn’t a one-and-done decision – it’s an ongoing process.
 Jacque prices items to sell, and if they don’t sell after a month or two, the price drops automatically or via sale events.
-This dynamic pricing approach is essential in consignment, where you don’t want stale inventory tying up space.
-As ConsignCloud’s guide notes, “using a schedule to progressively lower the price increases the chance of a sale before the consignment period ends… ensuring you recoup something on items that might otherwise go unsold”consigncloud.com.
 Jacque’s quarterly blowout sales perform this function in a big, exciting way.
 Check out how to use ConsignCloud's automatic, scheduled discounts.

 Promoting Huge Clear-Outs for Record Sales

 Every consignment store faces the issue of what to do with items that don’t sell after a while.
-You can discount them gradually, return them to consignors, donate them, or a mix of all three.
-Jacque decided to gamify the process by holding periodic storewide sales events that not only clear out old stock, but also create excitement and draw in crowds.
+Jacque decided to hold periodic storewide sales events that not only clear out old stock, but also create excitement and draw in crowds.
 “I have started implementing… four big quarterly sales,” she explains – roughly one per season.
 These events are deliberately dramatic: deep discounts, short duration, and lots of promotion beforehand to build anticipation.
 They have effectively become community events for her town, where customers line up for bargains and the store buzzes with energy.

 One format Jacque uses is a progressive multi-day sale.
 For example, she ran a Thursday–Saturday event where everything older than 60 days was 40% off on Thursday, 60% off on Friday, and 80% off on Saturday.
 Only the items tagged as new (under 60 days) remained full price (ensuring she’s not practically giving away current inventory).
 By the final day, nearly the entire store was 80% off, which drew a huge crowd of deal-hunters.
 “We had one tag color in the store that was regular price – everything else was 80% off,” Jacque says.
 The result?
 “I did $3,400 in sales in five hours [on Saturday].”
 That shattered her previous single-day record in 14 years of business.
 In those five hours, Reruns sold 830 items–an astonishing volume for a small shop.
 Jacque proudly reports that 620 of those items were the deeply discounted 80%-off ones.
 It was truly a clearance BONANZA: items that had been sitting for weeks found new homes, customers walked away thrilled with bargains, and consignors still earned their percentage on hundreds of sales that might not have happened otherwise.

 Beyond the raw numbers, Jacque turned the sale into a fun experience.
 “We had a line of people waiting to check out,” she recalls.
 With her characteristic enthusiasm (and self-described “loud” personality), she made a point to announce each customer’s savings at the register for all to hear: “You saved $180 today!” she’d shout, before handing over the goods.
 “I wanted everybody in the store to know.”
-Shoppers cheered and high-fived over each others’ deals.
-Jacque says she likes to play the “cheerleader” and keep the vibe upbeat; clearly, it worked.
 The excitement was infectious, and people didn’t seem to mind the wait.
 (Jacque’s team also served snacks and drinks to those in line, and generally made it a party atmosphere.)
-As one consignment owner in a news article put it, “In bad times, people need a sale, but in good times, people love a sale.”
-Discounts draw people in almost any time, and Jacque certainly found that to be true.

 Jacque leverages her ConsignCloud POS heavily during these sales.
 For the percentage-off events, she uses the software’s Discounts feature to automatically apply the correct discount to each item at checkout (based on its tag color/age).
 ConsignCloud allows stores to set up flexible discount rules – e.g. “items with Tag Color X: 80% off” – which takes the manual calculation out of the equation.
 That reduces cashier errors and speeds up the line.
 In the heat of a busy sale, the last thing you want is to be doing math on each item or accidentally over/under-charging someone.
 Jacque was impressed that her sale receipts showed each customer’s total savings (a feature of ConsignCloud’s receipts), which made it easy for her to announce those fun stats.
-For the flat $1/$3/$5 sale, the software didn’t have a one-click way to bulk change all prices (since it was a temporary one-day thing, not an age-based markdown), so her staff did manually adjust each item at the register.
-It was tedious, but as Jacque said, it’s only twice a year.
-She’s looking forward to exploring more of ConsignCloud’s promotional tools – perhaps using the scheduling feature to pre-set temporary price drops.
-(ConsignCloud can even print future markdown info on tags to create urgency—like showing the date an item will go 50% off—which “creates a sense of urgency and transparency with customers.")
 Overall, having a robust POS that handles discount rules, multiple sales tax adjustments, and real-time inventory updates was crucial to running these events smoothly.

 We’ve touched on it throughout, but it’s worth focusing on Jacque’s transition to ConsignCloud and how technology enables all these improvements.
 After 13 years on an separate desktop software, Jacque chose ConsignCloud for her store’s next chapter and she hasn’t looked back.
 “We can’t function without it,” she says flatly.
 Here are some of the ways moving to a cloud-based consignment POS has benefited Reruns:

-Remote, Real-Time Access: With ConsignCloud, Jacque can log in from anywhere – at home, on vacation, even on her phone.
+• Remote, Real-Time Access: With ConsignCloud, Jacque can log in from anywhere – at home, on vacation, even on her phone.
 This was impossible with her legacy system tied to a back-office computer.
 Now, if a staffer calls with an issue, Jacque can instantly pull up the live sale or inventory record to assist.
 “When my crew has a problem, I can get into the sale and see what’s happening to help them fix it,” she explains.
 If a customer messages the store’s Facebook page asking about a specific item, Jacque can search the inventory from her couch in seconds and respond accurately.
-This kind of flexibility and mobility is a hallmark of cloud POS – being able to “access your data from anywhere on any device” is a huge advantage.
-It also meant that when Jacque attended a professional retreat out of state, she didn’t have to feel anxious about leaving the store; she peeked in every day to check sales and ensure all was well.
-Peace of mind for an owner and coverage for staff questions makes for a stronger operation overall.

-Multi-Device Usage and Quick Scaling: As illustrated during the big sale, a cloud POS that multiple devices can use simultaneously gave Reruns greater throughput when it counted most.
+• Multi-Device Usage and Quick Scaling: As illustrated during the big sale, a cloud POS that multiple devices can use simultaneously gave Reruns greater throughput when it counted most.
 Jacque has a dedicated register computer in the store, but during events she can add an iPad or second laptop to split the line – all transactions sync instantly to a single database.
 There’s no cumbersome server or local network needed; just an internet connection.
 Modern cloud systems are designed for this kind of easy scalability and access for multiple users.
-Even for everyday tasks, Jacque likes that she can ring sales on the main computer while an employee in the back uses a tablet to receive inventory or print tags at the same time.
-In the old days, one person often had to wait for the other to finish because the system would lock certain functions.
-Those bottlenecks are gone.

 Jacque Holder’s story is one of resilience and adaptation.
 She took a mid-life career setback and turned it into a community-oriented business that has now thrived for over a decade.
 Along the way, she learned that saying “yes” to everything isn’t always good business – sometimes you have to say “no” (to low-quality items, to inefficient processes, to old habits) in order to grow.
 By setting higher standards and clearer boundaries, she improved her inventory and relationships rather than hurting them.
 By seeking out training and new ideas 13 years in, she proved it’s never too late to change course and improve.
 And by embracing a powerful tool like ConsignCloud, she equipped herself to work smarter, not harder.